 That’s how blood pressure works.
 The more force that’s needed, the more pressure it puts on your vessels, and the more damage it can do to the pump and the vessels.
 This is especially true when high blood pressure persists over many years.

-What is Healthy Blood Pressure?
+What Is Healthy Blood Pressure?

 A normal blood pressure reading is 120/80 mm Hg.